n-kats/codex/README.md

 ### Configuration

-Codex CLI supports a rich set of configuration options, with preferences stored in `~/.codex/config.toml` by default (or pass `--config-file`).
+Codex CLI supports a rich set of configuration options, with preferences stored in `~/.codex/config.toml` by default (or pass `--config`).
 For full configuration options, see [Configuration](./docs/config.md).

 ### Execpolicy